 Further, AB 2007 (2016) requires youth sports organizations to follow certain concussion protocol that helps to educate families about head injuries, train coaches about best practices for head injuries and protect young athletes suspected of having a concussion.

 AB379 now requires the same protocols used for concussions in youth and high school sports to be used to help protect young athletes participating in school and community youth sports organizations from sudden cardiac arrest—the #1 killer of young athletes.
 Community youth sports organizations include an organization, business, nonprofit entity, or a local governmental agency that sponsors or conducts amateur sports competitions, training, camps, or clubs in which persons 17 years of age or younger participate.

 Compliance with the law includes:

-- Coaches and referees complete a sudden cardiac arrest prevention training course.
+• Administrators, coaches and sports officials complete a sudden cardiac arrest prevention training course.

 Co-Authors: Assembly Members Tom Lackey, Kevin McCarty, Eloise Reyes and Freddy Rodriguez, Senators Ling Ling Chang, Anthony Portantino and Jeff Stone